 The purpose of this Core Experiment (CE) is to investigate the coding tools related to neural network (NN) based loop filter on top of the Test Model.
-In this CE, the impact of the position of the NN based filter in the filter chain, the benefit of the CTU level NN filter adaptive on/off switching, and the generalization capability when QP is changed will be investigated.
+In this CE, the impact of the position of the NN based filter in the filter chain, the benefit of the CTU level NN filter adaptive on/off switching, and the generalization capability when QP is different from the training QP will be investigated.
 In addition to encoder and decoder run-times, the network information, e.g., network parameter numbers, number of layers, and convolution kernel size will be also evaluated.
 The list of tools and experiments to be performed are detailed in this document.

 Introduction